dmitriy-kiriyenko/morgan/Readme.md

 $ tar -zxf stack-rails.tar.gz
 $ mv iafonov-stack-rails-246c815/ stack-rails
 ```
-* It is really recommended to import this repository to your internal git repo (or fork it) and commit every changes you're making
+* It is really recommended to import this repository to your internal git repo (or fork it) and commit every change you're making
 * Run `./bootstrap/ubuntu_1_9_3.sh` to install Ruby 1.9.3
 * Review and edit `soloistrc` file.
 The most important section is `attributes` section where you can customize recipes behavior and tune configuration files: